flowstake/photo-attestation/README.md

 ## Integration with Other Features
 - **Activity Feed:** Integrate the attested photos and videos into a social feed within the app, allowing users to share their achievements and engage with the community.
 - **Smart Contracts:** Use Ethereum smart contracts to facilitate and enforce sports betting competitions, ensuring that the results based on attested activities are transparent and fair.

+## IPFS for Media Storage and Hash-Addressable Content for Data Immutability
+- **Decentralized Storage:** Leverage IPFS to store media files in a decentralized manner.
+This ensures high availability and resistance to censorship.
+- **Content Hashing:** Utilize content hashing to ensure that each file can be uniquely identified and verified.
+The hash serves as a unique fingerprint for the file.
+- **Data Integrity:** Guarantee data integrity by ensuring that any alteration in the media file changes its hash, thereby making tampering easily detectable.
+- **Interoperability:** Ensure that the IPFS-stored media files can be accessed and verified across different systems and platforms, promoting interoperability and transparency.

 By meeting these requirements, FlowStake technology can create a robust, secure, and user-friendly system for photo and video attestation, enhancing the credibility and engagement of the platform.